 The Faculty and Their Research

-Areas of particular strength in the faculty’s research in social psychology include the study of close relationships in adults and children; prejudice, racism, and stereotyping; and the representation and processing of social experience, motivation, and self-regulation.
-Faculty research topics in health psychology include the impact of stress on health; the role of social support in dealing with health problems; and women’s health issues, such as coping with breast cancer, pregnancy, or the loss of a spouse.
+Areas of particular strength in the faculty’s research include the study of close relationships; prejudice, racism, and stereotyping; the representation and processing of social experience, motivation, and self-regulation; social rejection; lifespan development and ageing; the impact of stress and coping on health; women’s health issues, including breast cancer, pregnancy, and childbirth; and methodology.